Von Hayes

 [edit] Biographical information

 Hayes, in his 12 seasons, managed to impress in just about every category.
 He stole 253 lifetime major league bases, with a high of 48 in 1984.
 He hit 143 home runs, with a high of 26 in 1989.
 He had 712 walks with a high of 121 in 1987.
 He led the league in runs scored and in doubles in 1986.
 He hit over .300 once, in 1986, when he was sixth in the league.
 He was an All Star in 1989.
-He never won a Gold Glove but had excellent range playing center field for the 1985 Phillies.
+He never won a Gold Glove but had excellent range playing center field for the Phillies in 1985.

 [edit] Notable Achievements